NoNameWasntTaken/BlowjobTrainer-NoNameWasntTaken-Fork/README.md

 - **Why would you do this?**
   - Idk.
 - **Why 43 revisions?**
   - I originally stopped at 34 revisions, because r34 go brrrr.
 Then I added the Elevenlabs voice generator for my own personal use in revision 35, and continued making smaller fixes and QOL enhancements up to revision 41.
-I had shelved the concept of custom themes, but after the release of v21, I was inspired to implement the UI overhaul and themes at the same time.
+After the release of v21, I was inspired to implement the UI overhaul and add themes at the same time.
 That's how 43 revisions happened.